alexander-pastukhov/bistable_history/response.md

 Thank you for these and earlier comments and suggestions.
-I have expanded the text (see below for point-by-point responses) and also used this as an opportunity submit an updated package version to CRAN (bug fixes, additional utility functions, and updates vignettes based on commens and suggestions).
+I have expanded the text (see below for point-by-point responses) and also used this as an opportunity submit an updated package version to CRAN (bug fixes, additional utility functions, and updates vignettes based on comments and suggestions).
+Once again thank for helping to improve the package!

 **line 16/17 how the approach violates the iid assumption is not clear to me, I would appreciate more explanation on this part.**